dmiva/sic-bo-multiplayer/ReadMe.md

 ```

 ### Few notes
-Currently there are few failing tests that do not affect the logic of backend server.
+Currently, there are few failing tests that do not affect the logic of backend server.
 These tests are just a bit incorrectly written or do not reflect the latest changes that I made during the last day.